This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 It is very difficult to wipe out the ink of a permanent marker but with the use of rubbing alcohol, you can easily remove the marks.

 All you need to do is just pour a little bit of rubbing alcohol on the stain.
-Since alcohol rehydrates the ink, it would make it easier to come off.
+Since it is a good degreasing agent, it can remove stains easily.

 It would work best if you tackle it soon.
 You can use this method to clean your dry board too.

-With the number of injuries I had while playing soccer in school, I use to always keep a homemade ice pack handy.
-Making an ice pack yourself is cheaper and better than a bag of peas.
-Thanks to rubbing alcohol, you can easily make a few gel ice packs and store it.
+With the number of injuries I had while playing soccer in school, I always used to keep a homemade ice pack handy.

 Get a plastic bag, the size depends on how large an ice pack you want.
 Fill the plastic bag with 3 cups of rubbing alcohol and 4 cups of water.
 Try to remove as much air as you can from the bag and make sure the bag is not leaking.